Skip to main content

 Ethernet Virtual Private Network (EVPN)

-EVPN simplifies control planes for various Virtual Private Network (VPN) services by extending Ethernet (Layer 2) services over a broader network, typically an IP/MPLS network.
+EVPN simplifies Control Planes for various Virtual Private Network (VPN) services by extending Ethernet (Layer 2) services over a broader network, typically an IP/MPLS network.
 EVPN supports multi-tenancy, allowing different customers' networks to share the same physical infrastructure while keeping their traffic separate and secure.
 EVPN is widely used in interconnect scenarios, and for integrating distributed regional and campus networks.
 EVPN brings the advantages of traffic balancing and flexible deployment from IP VPNs into the Ethernet domain.

 EVPN Type 5